Adopt a Cat in Banbury, Bicester, Brackley, Chipping Norton

 All adult cats are neutered in our care, whilst kittens under a specific age remain un-neutered (as per veterinarian guidance) and are re-homed along with a Cherwell CP neutering voucher to help the new owner meet the cost of having their pet neutered at the earliest appropriate age.
-Adoption is subject to a home visit by our re-homing officer, and the payment of our relevant adoption fee.
+Adoption is subject to a physical or virtual home visit by our re-homing officer, and the payment of our relevant adoption fee.

 Included with each adoption:

 - Microchip ID and Registration

 - Pet Plan Insurance - 4 Weeks Free Cover

 - Kittens - £95 plus a Neutering Voucher (£35 for males, £50 for females)

 Below please find our guide to adopting a cat.